 “Mission: Penn State College of Medicine is committed to enhancing the quality of life through improved health, the professional preparation of those who will serve the health needs of others, and the discovery of knowledge that will benefit all.”

-Make a list as you review their curriculum and quick facts.
+Make a list of reasons as you review their curriculum and quick facts.
 Rank your list, based on the level of your interest.
 Use this list as an outline to answer the prompt, starting with the least important reasons and ending with the most important reason.
 Be honest.

-3. Please write a short paragraph describing a significant experience you have had working in a team setting.
+Write a short paragraph describing a significant experience you have had working in a team setting.
 (Maximum 250 words)